Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Introduction

 In particular, we use the CC attack to determine thresholds on experimentally motivated parameters:~\emph{visibility} and \emph{detection efficiency} (level of losses) beyond which DIQKD cannot be made possible both in the one-way and two-way scenarios---no matter how well one improves current techniques of lower-bounding the exact DIQKD key rates~\cite{tan_computing_2020,brown_device-independent_2021,brown_computing_2021,masini_simple_2021}.
-To our knowledge, at the time of preparing this manuscript, the best known values of tolerable detection efficiency above which fully secure one-way DIQKD becomes feasible read $\eta\ge80.00\%$~\cite{brown_device-independent_2021} and $\eta\ge80.23\%$~\cite{masini_simple_2021}, while the CC attack allows us to verify that these thresholds could at most be improved to $79.04\%$ and $79.15\%$, respectively.
+To our knowledge, at the time of preparing this manuscript, the best known values of tolerable detection efficiency above which fully secure one-way DIQKD becomes feasible read $\eta\ge80.00\%$~\cite{brown_device-independent_2021} and $\eta\ge80.26\%$~\cite{masini_simple_2021}, while the CC attack allows us to verify that without changing the structure of these protocols, the thresholds could at most be improved to $79.04\%$ and $79.15\%$, respectively.
 While noisy preprocessing of the shared data is crucial for the parties to reach the above tolerable efficiencies~\cite{brown_device-independent_2021,masini_simple_2021}, it simultaneously makes the CC attack more efficient, so that it provides very tight lower bounds.
 In general, the CC-based value diminishes to $75\%$ when optimising over all forms of (one-way~\cite{RGK05}) preprocessing potentially employed by the parties.
-On the other hand, when restricting to collective attacks, but allowing the parties to publicly perform postselection before one-way communication, we observe that the CC-based threshold decreases further to $\approx\!66.(6)\%$---the fundamental value imposed by non-locality of the shared correlation~\cite{E93}---what is consistent with the smallest up-to-date known tolerable efficiency of $\eta\ge68.5\%$ established with postselection~\cite{xu_device-independent_2021}.
+On the other hand, when the eavesdropper can be assumed to perform at most collective attacks, one may further allow the parties to publicly perform random postselection before one-way communication.
+In such a scenario, the CC-based threshold decreases further to $\approx\!66.(6)\%$---the fundamental value imposed by non-locality of the shared correlation~\cite{E93}---what is consistent with the smallest up-to-date known tolerable efficiency of $\eta\ge68.5\%$ established with random postselection~\cite{xu_device-independent_2021}.
 Finally, by considering the recent protocol of~\citeref{Gonzales2021}, we demonstrate that the CC attack can be easily applied also to DIQKD schemes motivated by Bell violations with more than two measurement settings and outcomes.

 Our results make us believe that the CC attack constitutes a useful tool that, not only allows to easily verify whether there is much room for improvement of the state-of-the-art estimates~\cite{WAP20,HST+20,SBV+20,Masanes2011,bancal_more_2014,nieto-silleras_using_2014,tan_computing_2020,brown_device-independent_2021,masini_simple_2021,xu_device-independent_2021,Gonzales2021} of the key rate for a given DIQKD protocol, but also can be very helpful in seeking ways to modify the protocol in order to improve its robustness to imperfections.
 Finally, it is also useful to benchmark the lower bounds on Eve's entropy obtained through the existing hierarchies and understand how much can be gained by increasing the level in the hierarchy.